Imaan Sulaiman-Ibrahim: Career

+She was appointed as State Minister Of Police affairs in July 2023.
+She is the first female Minister of Police Affairs appointed by President Bola Ahmed Tinubu.

 Director-General of NAPTIP

 On 1 December 2020, Imaan Sulaiman-Ibrahim was appointed by the president of Nigeria, Muhammadu Buhari as the director-general of National Agency for the Prohibition of Trafficking in Persons, NAPTIP for a four-year tenure to replace Julie Okah-Donli.
-She served as the Director-General of NAPTIP for the duration of 6 months from December 2020 to May 20211, following the directives of President Muhammadu Buhari to move to the National Commission For Refugees Migrants And Internally Displaced Persons Office as the Honourable Federal Commissioner.
+She served as the Director-General of NAPTIP for the duration of 6 months from December 2020 to May 2021, following the directives of President Muhammadu Buhari to move to the National Commission For Refugees Migrants And Internally Displaced Persons Office as the Honourable Federal Commissioner.

 Personal life

-Sulaiman-Ibrahim was born in Jos, Plateau State, Nigeria.
+Imaan Sulaiman-Ibrahim was born in Jos, Plateau State, Nigeria.
 She is from Keffi, Nasarawa State, Nigeria.
-Her father was S.K Danladi, an Abuja-based engineer and developer.
+Her father was S. K. Danladi, an Abuja-based engineer and developer.
 Her mother is Aishatu Sulaiman Danladi, a teacher.
 She is the second child in a family of eight children.
-Sulaiman-Ibrahim is married and has three children.
+Imaan Sulaiman-Ibrahim is married and has three children.